app-sre/go-qontract-reconcile/README.md

   secretid: Secret ID to use for authentication, requires setting authtype to approle

 user_validator:
-  concurrency: Number of coroutines to use to query Github (default: Number of CPU cores)
+  concurrency: Number of coroutines to use to query Github (default: 10)
   github_api_timeout: Timeout in seconds for Github request (default: 60s)
 ```